gadepall/fwc-1/README.md

+This repo is for all modules of the [Certificate Program in Future Wireless Communications](https://fwc.iith.ac.in) (FWC) by Indian Institute of Technology, Hyderabad (IITH).

 # fwc-1

-This repo is for Module 1 of the [Certificate Program in Future Wireless Communications](https://fwc.iith.ac.in) (FWC) by Indian Institute of Technology, Hyderabad (IITH).

 ## Setup